howie6879/ruia/docs/en/topics/selector.md

 so there's no `css_select` and `xpath_select` for `RegexField`.

 `RegexField` has a complex behaviour:

 - if you set many=`False`:
     - if you use **named group** in your regular expression, return a dictionary;
     - else if you use **group** in your regular expression
         - if there's only **one group**, return the group value as a string;
         - if there are **many groups**, return a tuple of the values;
     - else, return the whole match string.

 - if you set many=`True`:
     - return a list of the return values above.

+!!!
+Note
-Note: if you use named group, those groups without names will be lost.
+    if you use named group, those groups without names will be lost.

 [field.py]: https://github.com/howie6879/ruia/blob/master/ruia/field.py